 \subsubsection{The COBRA cavity in 2D}

 While the COBRA cavity is a 3D problem, we can additionally consider a 2D cross section, as illustrated in \Cref{fig:cobra-2d-cross-section}, and formulate the problem on such a slice.
-This allows us to consider at a cavity problem in 2D and further consider higher wave numbers.
+This allows us to consider a cavity problem in 2D and further consider higher wave numbers.

 Results for this 2D COBRA cavity problem at 5 points per wavelength are given in \Cref{Table:Cobra2D-P2-nppwl5-non-spectral,Table:Cobra2D-P2-nppwl5-spectral-nu}.
 Similarly to the full 3D problem, we see that the coarse grid method again lacks robustness in this scenario as the wave number $k$ increases and the H-GenEO is unable to provide any benefit over the one-level method.
-The DtN is able to provide the lowest iteration counts and for relatively few eigenvectors per subdomain, indeed, it appears that asking for more eigenvectors can become counterproductive here, which may hint that the underlying eigensolvers begin to struggle.
+The DtN approach is able to provide the lowest iteration counts, even with relatively few eigenvectors per subdomain, and provides a very effective method with more eigenvectors.

 The case of 10 points per wavelength is covered in \Cref{Table:Cobra2D-P2-nppwl10-non-spectral,Table:Cobra2D-P2-nppwl10-spectral-nu} and, again, we broadly see a picture akin to the full 3D problem.
-In this setting the coarse grid approach provides good performance and the DtN method also yield low iteration counts when sufficiently many eigenvectors are taken, again giving a very effective approach for this problem.
+In this setting the coarse grid approach provides good performance but the DtN method yields lower iteration counts when sufficiently many eigenvectors are taken, again giving a very effective approach for this problem.